Captain Newman, M.D.: 1972 TV pilot

 An attempt was made to turn the film into a TV sitcom by Thomas-Crenna Productions, the company of Danny Thomas and Richard Crenna.
 A pilot was shot in 1972, written by Frank Tarloff.
-It aired on 19 August 1972.
+It aired on ABC on August 19, 1972, as part of its unsold pilot anthology, ABC Comedy Showcase.
 The Los Angeles Times said "it was easy to see why it was never sold."